Pranit-Harekar/healthchart/README.md

-# HealthChart - QA Testing Sandbox API
+# HealthChart - Sandbox API

-**HealthChart** is a backend-only REST API simulating a patient appointment and records portal for a healthcare clinic.
-It is designed as a **QA testing sandbox** to practice and demonstrate comprehensive testing disciplines including functional testing, authorization, concurrency, compliance-flavored scenarios, and more.
+**HealthChart** is a REST API for a patient appointment and records portal for a healthcare clinic.
+It is designed as a testing sandbox to practice and demonstrate comprehensive testing disciplines including functional testing, authorization, concurrency, compliance-flavored scenarios, and more.

-> ⚠️ **NOT FOR PRODUCTION USE** - This API contains intentionally planted bugs for QA training purposes.
-See `BUGS.md` for details (internal use only).

 ## Features